fshasan/blog-bridge/README.md

 ```sh
     php artisan migrate:fresh --seed
 ```
-* After migration, you can start the server
+* After migration, you can start the server.
+(No need for this command if you are using Laragon or Docker)

 ```sh
     php artisan serve